knpuniversity/javascript/knpu/ep3-webpack/code-splitting.md

 Here's the story: when you use `import` at the top of the file - like we've been doing until now - we're using a real, official ECMAScript feature - it's in ES6.
 But when you use `import` like a function... well... that's *not* part of ECMAScript!
 Well, not yet.
-That functionality is just a *propsal* called dynamic import.
+That functionality is just a *proposal* called dynamic import.

 The parse error comes from Babel: it tries to parse our code, but sees this code as invalid.
 And technically, it's right!